cydran/cydran/md_docs/general_overview.md

 An unobtrusive Javascript presentation framework.

 ## Concepts
-Code examples in this documentation are based in <a href="https://www.typescriptlang.org" target="_new">Typescript</a> (a typed superset of JavaScript that compiles to plain JavaScript), but are equally demostrable in [ES5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition) or any other current version of Javascript.
+Code examples in this documentation are based in <a href="https://www.typescriptlang.org" target="_new">Typescript</a> (a typed superset of JavaScript that compiles to plain JavaScript), but are equally demostrable in <a href="https://en.wikipedia.org/wiki/ECMAScript#5th_Edition" target="_new">ES5</a> or any other current version of Javascript.
 Furthermore, terminology common to web development, such as DOM (document object model) is included and assumed understood.
 Such term definitions not explictly defined are easility available from many internet sources.

-* <a id="concept-pubsub"></a>***``PubSub``***- scoped ([stage](#concept-stage), [module](#concept-module), [component](#concept-component)) inter-process publication/subscription communication channels as well as objects external to Cydran.
+* <a id="concept-pubsub"></a>***``PubSub``*** - scoped ([stage](#concept-stage), [module](#concept-module), [component](#concept-component)) inter-process publication/subscription communication channels as well as objects external to Cydran.
 References to the PubSub object are singleton/static in nature.
 PubSub is always accessible by default in Cydran [components - (see the constructor)](#concept-component-ex1).
 Explicit access to PubSub is allowed to 3rd party/external scripts facilitating integration needs and scenarios.
 Management of the PubSub resource requires non Cydran components/participants to know how to clean up after themselves to remove any static references that may have been created through PubSub.enableGlobal() and PubSub.disableGlobal() method calls.
 Examples of use include:
 <a id="concept-pubsub-msg-ex1"></a>

 		// listening for direct messages